x

 1. Think about your consumers: who is your audience?

 The first rule is elementary: respondents should represent your target group.
 Go back to basics and ask yourself: Who are your users?
 Whom do you want to target?
 Your testers can be your regular customers or people who are the most likely to use your product.
-Based on the data you have, you should be able to construct who are the optimal users of your product.
+Based on the data you have, you should be able to construct a UX persona representing the target users of your product.

 Are there various groups who are using your product?
 Try conducting group testing.
 Split users into particular groups that would share common properties or characteristics.
 This way, you will get the most out of the test.
 If you are a data nerd, you have butterflies in your stomach.